philuttley/stats-methods-25/_episodes/07-hypothesis_comparison.md

 Take a look at this figure: here, we have 66 data points.
 The peaks of the probability distributions have moved off the top of the plot (sorry about that), but more importantly, they  have narrowed.
 If you now look at the different measures below the plot, you see that $\alpha$ hasn't changed (because I deliberately set it to that value), but now your chance of making a Type II error has become drastically smaller.
 For well-behaved tests, this will generally be true: if you gather more data, your test will become more expressive.

+The final quantity that can influence your Type I and Type II errors is the *effect size*.
+This measures, well, the size of the effect you're tyring to measure, or how far the distributions for $H_0$ and $H_1$ are apart from each other in the test statistics they produce.
+In the Figure above, the effect size is measured as a quantity called *Cohen's d*, which is often used for $t$-tests.
+It gives you a measure of the distance between the means of two samples divided by a joint measure of the variances of the two samples, $s$:

+$$
+d = \frac{\mu_1 - \mu_2}{s}
+$$

+where

+$$
+s = \sqrt{\frac{(n_1 -1)\sigma_1^2 + (n_2 -1)\sigma_2^2}{n_1 + n_2 -2}}
+$$

+The larger the distance between the two means, the larger the effect size measured by Cohen's d will be and the further apart the distributions will be in the plot above.
+However, if the variances of the two samples is large, then the denominator will be relatively larger compared to the nominator, and Cohen's d will be small, and the distributions will overlap more.